 “The rest of Condemned is a warren of interweaving decks, corridors, and platforms that seem like some of the most intriguing new battle spaces we’ve seen for Reach.”
 Gamespot.com, Defiant Map Pack Preview

-On Call of Duty: Black Ops, I primarily worked as an environment art sub-lead on the shipping multiplayer map, Havana, managing 3 junior artists.
+On Call of Duty: Black Ops, I was an environment art sub-lead of the Certain Affinity team.
+I worked on the Havana MP map, managing junior artists.
 I received the map after Treyarch’s level team had completed the level design layout and I went about the task of transforming it visually from Cairo, Egypt (Pyramids and all) into Havana, Cuba.
 I also worked on the first Black Ops map pack, where I contributed props and skybox work to the Zombie co-op map, Ascension.

 I worked as an Environment Artist on a multiplayer map called Battery for DLC Pack 3.
 Mike Clopper starred as Level Designer.
 The map is based loosely off of Fort Drum, “the concrete battleship” from WWII in Manila Bay, Phillipines.

 Here are some shots of areas that I worked on:

 Certain Affinity created all of the MP levels for the 2nd DLC pack for Call of Duty: World at War.
 On this project, I worked as a Level Designer on the Sub Pens map and then worked on the map, Banzai, as the Environment Artist with Steve Massey starring as Level Designer.